apache/fury-site/versioned_docs/version-1.7.0/object-serialization/java/schema-metadata.md

 **Notes**:

+- Configured IDs must satisfy `0 <= id < 2^29` (`0` through `536870911`)
-- IDs must be unique within a class
+- IDs must be unique within the complete struct schema, including inherited fields
-- IDs must be >= 0 when configured
-- If not specified, the annotation default `-1` is ignored and field name is used in metadata (larger overhead)
+- If not specified, the annotation default `-1` is the internal no-ID sentinel and the field name is used in metadata (larger overhead)
+- Once assigned, keep an ID stable and do not reuse it for a different field

 **Without field IDs** (field names used in metadata):